MovementGH/OpenBot-Docs/source/index.html.md

 Member | Type | Description
 -- | -- | --
-Command | Command | The edited command
+Command | <a href="#command">Command</a> | The edited command
-Editor | Number | The id of the person who edited it Message | Number | The id of the verification message Notes | String | The notes left by the editor
+Editor | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The id of the person who edited it
+Message | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The id of the verification message
+Notes | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The notes left by the editor
-Owner | Number | The id of the owner of the command id | Number | The id of the verify request
+Owner | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The id of the owner of the command id | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The id of the verify request

 # Functions